Define Profiles and Stereotypes

-You can create a stereotype that applies to all model element types by setting the Applies to field to <nothing>.
-With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or architectures.
+You can create a stereotype that applies to all model element types by setting the Applies to field to <all>.
+With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or interfaces.

 This default stereotype is for the top-level architecture.
 If a model imports multiple profiles, the default component stereotype for all profiles apply to the architecture.

 Each component stereotype can also have defaults for the components, ports, and